‘He spread happiness and light’: Tributes paid to rabbi killed in Bondi terror attack

-‘He spread happiness and light’: Tributes paid to London-born rabbi named as victim of Bondi beach terror attack
+Tributes paid to London-born rabbi named as victim of Bondi beach terror attack: ‘He spread happiness and light’

 Relatives said Rabbi Eli Schlanger, 41, had just welcomed his fifth child with his wife

-A London-born rabbi has been named as one of the victims of the Bondi Beach terrorist attack, which claimed 11 lives.
+A London-born rabbi has been named as one of the victims of the Bondi beach terrorist attack which saw 15 people killed.

 Relatives have paid tribute to Rabbi Eli Schlanger, a 41-year-old father of five, as a man who “loved helping people” after he was killed when two gunmen opened fire on families celebrating Hanukkah in Sydney.